 Stereolithography (SLA)

-Stereolithography Apparatus is a form of 3D printing which involves a UV-sensitive resin that cures into 3D objects when a UV laser scans over it, drawing a pattern layer-by-layer.
-It is one of the older forms of 3D printing that has only recently gained traction in the consumer market primarily due to more cost-effective scanning lasers and the popular Formlabs printers.
+Stereolithography is a form of 3D printing which involves a UV-sensitive resin that cures as a UV laser scans over it, drawing 2D patterns layer-by-layer, building the resin into a 3D model.
+It was the first patented method of 3D printing and has only recently gained traction in the consumer market primarily due to more cost-effective scanning lasers and the popular Formlabs printers.

 Why would I use this process to create a 3D part?